top of page

 I began to read investment books by the dozens.
 Mostly I read books that would recount how the great investors and traders made their fortunes in the old days - Bernard Baruch, Gerald Loeb, John LeFevre, Harry Schultz, and others.
 Then as I got older, I read about economics, technical analysis, business cycles, and bear markets.
 This was all great, pre-college foundation.

-While in college, I bought Southwest Airlines in 1977-78 after reading about the Wright Amendment in the Congressional Record in the University of Texas business library (oh how I wish I had never sold those shares, but again, I made another great return).
+While in college, I bought Southwest Airlines after reading the Wright Amendment in the Congressional Record in the business library and again, I made another great return

-I graduated college with a BBA - Finance summa cum laude and was extremely excited to get to work on Wall Street.
+I graduated with a BBA - Finance, summa cum laude and was extremely excited to start working

 At that time, investment jobs were hard to come by.
-Too many mergers had left outstanding, talented, and knowledgeable financial people looking for jobs – I tried, but I just could not compete against those experienced analysts, even though I once offered to work for a major investment bank for free.
-So, I took a job with a large retailer working in their investor relations department, for a firm headquartered in my hometown.
-I really enjoyed talking with the Wall Street analysts about what a great investment my company was, as well as writing our company’s quarterly and annual reports to investors.
+Mergers left many outstanding, talented, and knowledgeable financial people looking for jobs.
+I just could not find an analyst job, so I took a job with a large retailer headquartered in my hometown, working in their investor relations department.
+I really enjoyed talking with the Wall Street analysts that followed the company.
+I also was part of a team of people who wrote our company’s quarterly and annual reports to investors.

 I ended up working there for 15 years.

-I made a lot of friends at that company, worked my way up the ranks, and every time I thought of leaving, circumstances allowed me to do new, innovative investment-related work.
-So I stayed longer than I had intended.
+I made a lot of friends at that company and worked my way up the ranks.
+Every time I thought of leaving, circumstances allowed me to do new, innovative investment-related work.
+So I stayed there longer than I had intended.

-With my two girls out of college and on their own, I began to realize my long-standing desire to be actively involved in the investment business.
-I went to work for a broker-dealer, got my investing licenses, and worked first in customer service, answering customer questions.
-Then, I was promoted to an investment consultant position in the prestigious Highland Park branch, consulting directly with the firm’s clients on how to maximize their investments consistent with their objectives.
+With my two girls out of college and living on their own, I began to realize my long-standing desire to be actively involved in the investment business.
+I went to work for a broker-dealer, got my investing license, and worked first in customer service, answering customer questions.
+I was promoted to an investment consultant position in a prestigious branch office, consulting directly with the firm’s clients on how to maximize their investments consistent with their objectives.

-I left that company after 6 years and joined a different broker-dealer as an independent contractor, an important step along the road to independence, which I undertook primarily to have more selection in how I invested my clients money.
+I left that company after 6 years and joined a different broker-dealer as an independent contractor, an important step along the road to independence.
+I now had real freedom in selecting how I invested my client's money.
+That eventually led to founding my own company.

 Since the launch of HWM in 2018, my love for investing has led to some remarkable results.
-I have a passion for helping “regular” people realize the American dream, for assisting them to enjoy a better lifestyle, and for getting them where they can change jobs or retire without undue concerns over money.
+I have a passion for helping “regular people" realize the American dream.
+I like assisting them in reaching a better lifestyle, or getting them where they can confidently change jobs, or helping them realize their retirement dreams without undue concerns over money.

 Seeing those dreams come alive is so rewarding for me – I see optimism and hope re-birthed, as goals are reached and lives are changed.